Scholarships can help you pay for your college education. But how do you find scholarships that you have a real chance of getting?

-Pros: After setting up an account on this site, you will be directed to an extensive scholarship directory.
+Pros: After setting up an account on this site, you’ll be directed to an extensive scholarship directory.
 Once in the directory, you can use filters to narrow down what scholarship options you would like to see.

 Cons: Beware of the advertisements on this site.
-They are annoying.
+They’re annoying.
 You will need to navigate around them to read through the scholarship opportunities offered.

 Pros: Bold.org allows donors to make tax-deductible contributions to students’ education costs.
 On this platform, you can explore exclusive scholarships for your state, major, education level, ethnicity, and more.
 It’s an interesting model: The website serves both students and donors who would like to establish a scholarship.